icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64 KiB for SourceForge online 'ReadMe'.txt

 Important changes:
 - Accuracy of time stamps on sending improved for all I/O types (bug #514).
 - Accuracy of time stamps on receiving improved for UDP/IP sockets (feature request #442).
+- Upgrade to Visual Studio 2019 (feature request #441).
+- Prebuild step now ensures that time stamp of App.config files reflect the build time (bug #515).

+Limitations and known issues:
+- Same as previous releases, see further below.

 YAT 2.4.1 :: 2021-05-15